franciscoabsampaio/vineyard/README.md

 The **vine** CLI expects [OpenTofu CLI](https://opentofu.org/docs/intro/install/)/[Terraform CLI](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli), as well as [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-linux?pivots=apt) to be installed.

 **`vinery`** expects no different settings or configurations than how you would normally configure the Azure provider.
-However, our default plans **do not** support inline configuration of provider credentials, since we don't recommend it ourselves.
+However, our default plans **do not** support inline configuration of provider credentials out of the box, since we don't recommend it ourselves.

 ### Install `vinery`